t-shoemaker/ACORN/README.md

            [0.5       , 0.5       , 1.71875   ]], dtype=float32)
 ```

-An key functionality for ACORN is its ability to set a normalization value when
+An key functionality for ACORN is its capacity for normalization.
+Normalization
-building a corpus or when making a query.
-Normalization boosts/dampens the
-effects of distant associations.
-A smaller value sets a higher cutoff for final
+boosts/dampens the effects of distant associations.
+A smaller value sets a
-association rankings, while a larger one lowers that cutoff and will return a
+higher cutoff for association rankings, while a larger value lowers that cutoff
-wider set of associations.
-Under the hood, the code relies on a separate
+and will return a wider set of associations.
+Under the hood the code relies on
-`ResistorBlock` to perform normalization.
-For the original system, Jones and
+a separate `ResistorBlock` to perform normalization.
+For the original system,
-Giuliano added normalization with a set of resistors.
+Jones and Giuliano added normalization with a set of 'leak' resistors.

 Set a normalization value when initializing ACORN: